 Disclaimer: As the author of the EWWW Image Optimizer, I’m probably a bit biased towards my own work.
 However, I have no illusions about my code being the most elegant, and I feel there is always room for improvement.
 This review will present the numbers, unaltered, with a (somewhat) randomly selected set of images.
 I say “somewhat”, as the sources of the images themselves are based on what many of the better reviews have used in the past couple years.

-Since I started developing EWWW I.O. over four years ago, there have been quite a few new image optimization plugins released.
+Since I started developing EWWW I.O. over five years ago, there have been quite a few new image optimization plugins released.
 These are the plugins that I’m reviewing:

 - What is the most you can get out of an Image Optimization plugin for free?

 - What is the best lossless Image Optimizer?

 - What is the best lossy Image Optimizer?

 So I took on the challenge to answer all three of them, which will require separate tests for each I.O. plugin.
 While we’ll be focusing on the total savings achieved and the time taken to optimize them, I will also try to point out any other observations during my experience with each plugin.

 The Sample Images